© Crown copyright 2020

 These records should be kept for 4 years after discharging relief.

-5.8 Importation by crew members
+Importation by crew members

-If the vessel is imported before, or after, your arrival by persons employed or otherwise engaged solely as crew, for relief purposes the nationality of crew members and their country of residence won’t need to be considered.
+If the vessel is imported before, or after, your arrival by persons employed or otherwise engaged solely as crew, for relief purposes the nationality of crew members and their country of residence would not need to be considered.
 However the crew should still phone the National Yachtline as required in paragraph 3.2.
 The crew must be able to provide your details and the date that you are due to join the vessel.
 Your use of the vessel will still be subject to the conditions explained in paragraph 5.1.

 - where it will be kept

-Temporary Admission Team
+National Temporary Admission Section (NTAS)

-5.12 Does Temporary Admission apply to vessels imported for sale?
+Does Temporary Admission apply to vessels imported for sale?

 - satisfactory acceptance tests in connection with a sales contract